adrido/minetest-mapper-cpp/doc/manual.rst

 ...................
 	report some useful / interesting information:

-	* maximum coordinates of the world
+	* maximum coordinates of the world.
+	  With a PostgreSQL backend, these are only reported if `--prescan-world`_ is set to ``full``.
-	* world coordinates included the map being generated
+	* world coordinates included the map being generated.
 	* number of blocks: in the world, and in the map area.
 	* `--database-format`_ setting if `--disable-blocklist-prefetch`_ is used.